Nihira11/bank-churn-intelligence/README.md

 - Retention playbook with prioritised strategies per segment
 - Downloadable at-risk customer CSV

+This page helps the bank decide which customers to contact first.
+It includes:

+- A filterable table of at-risk customers
+- Controls for churn probability and customer group
+- Revenue-at-risk charts by country and customer group
+- A chart comparing churn probability and customer balance
+- Suggested retention actions for each customer group
+- A downloadable CSV file of at-risk customers

 ### 📈 Model Performance
-Full model evaluation across three candidate models (loads instantly from pre-computed results):
+This page compares three machine learning models using saved results, so it loads quickly.
+It includes:

-- Metric comparison table (Accuracy, Precision, Recall, F1, ROC-AUC)
+- Accuracy, Precision, Recall, F1 and ROC-AUC scores
-- ROC curves for all three models on one chart
+- ROC curves for all three models
-- Confusion matrices with TP/FP/FN/TN breakdown
+- Confusion matrices showing correct and incorrect predictions

 ---